 b.
 A stacking space shall be calculated to be a minimum of 8.5 feet wide and 18 feet long.

-5. Handicapped Parking for Persons with Disabilities Requirements a.
-Residential Uses b.
-Non-Residential Uses
+5. Handicapped Parking Requirements

+a.
+Residential Uses

-Parking for persons with disabilitiesHandicapped-accessible parking for residential uses shall be provided at the rate of 1 space per each dwelling unit that is designed for occupancy by persons with disabilitiesthe handicapped.
+Handicapped-accessible parking for residential uses shall be provided at the rate of 1 space per each dwelling unit that is designed for occupancy by the handicapped.